FactomProject/factom-docs/wallet/includes/_create-entry-credit-address.md

 <aside class="warning"><br>
 We strongly recommend saving the Private Keys of all your External Addresses by clicking the "COPY TO CLIPBOARD" button and pasting to a file or simply by writing them down.
-This is to be able to import your External Addresses in case you "EXPORT SEED TO FILE" when, for example, you switch to a new computer or your hard drive fails.
+This is to be able to import your External Addresses in case you [restore your original seed](#restore-a-seed) when, for example, you switch to a new computer or your hard drive fails.
 The seed will not be able to re-generate External Addresses.
 Alternatively, save your wallet file as mentioned in the Backup Your Wallets! guide.
 As uncle Bob used to say, better be safe than sorry!